 It feels yuck to think that your do-gooder business might actually be harming the world.
 As a social business owner, if I were using unethically sourced materials to create my jewelry, it would be at least ironic and at most devastating.
 While researching the companies I buy from I uncovered both ethical and unethical practices and have made adjustments accordingly.
-Below are listed my current suppliers and information they provide on their commitment to ethical business practices with regard to the affect they have on humans and the environment.
+Below are listed my current suppliers and information they provide on their commitment to ethical business practices with regard to the effect they have on humans and the environment.

 Porcelain – I use Laguna Frost 6 Porcelain WC-437, a Laguna Clay.
 This company manufactures clay in the US but does import some minerals from abroad.
 For my specific porcelain they import kaolin from New Zealand.
 From what I can dig up, although mining natural resources is not sustainable and does use up the earth’s supply, the mining practices themselves are not unethical.